fengkehh/InCite_Public/README.md

 # InCite_Public
 This repository contains a public snapshot of my InCite application as of 04/26/2019.
 For a working live demo see https://khfsite.ddns.net/InCiteApp (password is on my private resume).
+For a video presentation on an older version of the app, see https://www.youtube.com/watch?v=mA03QMzNg44

 The public repository does not contain any database access authorizations so the app will NOT work even if downloaded and built by yourself.
 Design documentations are also missing.
 It is here to serve as a demonstration of one of my past works for Modern Labour.